 We at Crodeon want to help schools in this challenge wherever we can.
 Our remote monitoring system Reporter makes it possible to read a custom combination of sensors remotely, for example CO2 and temperature.
 The Sint-Rembert school group in Torhout has been using our technology since the beginning of 2021 to take these measurements in their buildings and keep the levels of CO2 in schools low.

 Bart Vangrysperre, energy coordinator at Sint-Rembert: “The school group consists of 15 elementary schools and 8 high schools, with a very diverse patrimony.
 Old and new buildings, hundreds of classrooms, gyms, a restaurant, boarding school, multipurpose halls, and so on.
 Our intention is mainly to use this data to find the optimal ventilation pattern per type of building or classroom.
 This requires online measurements that our technical coordinator can access and interpret.”

 Schools need a user-friendly and mobile solution with live communication to the cloud.
 Our Reporter sends its sensor data in real-time to the Crodeon Dashboard, at a measurement interval that the user can choose.
 Bart Vangrysperre: “We currently measure at an interval of one minute, in order to closely investigate the impact of the ventilation in schools.”

 The search for the optimal ventilation pattern can be coordinated centrally.
-No need for the technical colleagues to disturb teachers to manage the Reporter and check the CO2 levels.
-The work pressure for teachers and principals is already high today, especially during COVID times.
-Our Reporter can help optimise ventilation in schools and keep heating bills low.
+No need for the technical colleagues to disturb teachers to manage Reporter and check the CO2 levels.
+The work pressure for teachers and principals is already high today, and was especially high during COVID times.
+Our Reporter can help optimise ventilation in schools and keep heating bills low through the use of remote monitoring.
 The cost of the devices can be earned back in just a few months.